Warren Zaïre-Emery: 2024–25: Continental treble

 On 16 August 2024, Zaïre-Emery started in the first match of the 2024–25 Ligue 1 season, a 4–1 victory for PSG over Le Havre.
 On 23 August, in PSG's first home game, he scored the fifth goal of a 6–0 win over Montpellier, his first of the season.
 After receiving a pass from Ousmane Dembélé, he nutmegged defender Boubakar Kouyaté before placing his shot to goalkeeper Benjamin Lecomte's left, a goal that was described by Le Parisien as "sumptuous".
 On 6 November, he scored in PSG's 2–1 defeat at home to Atlético Madrid in the Champions League.

 On 18 January 2025, Zaïre-Emery started in a 2–1 victory away to Lens for his 100th match for PSG.
 He became the youngest player to achieve the feat, at the age of 18 years, 10 months, and 10 days, eclipsing Jean-Marc Pilorget's previous record.
 On 8 March 2025, on his 19th birthday, he wore the captain's armband in a 4–1 win over Rennes, becoming the second-youngest captain in PSG history after then-17-year-old Mamadou Sakho.
 On 5 April 2025, Zaïre-Emery started in the 1–0 win over Angers that secured PSG's record-extending thirteenth league title.
 He came on as a substitute in the 2025 UEFA Champions League final, a 5–0 win over Inter Milan that rounded off PSG's first continental treble.

 2025–26 season

 On 13 August 2025, Zaïre-Emery started in the 2025 UEFA Super Cup, participating in PSG's 2–2 draw and 4–3 penalty shoot-out victory over Tottenham Hotspur.
+On 9 November, he scored his first goal of the season in a 3–2 win over Lyon, becoming the first player born in 2006 or later to score more than five Ligue 1 goals.
+In the 2025 FIFA Intercontinental Cup final, playing as a right-back during Achraf Hakimi's absence due to injury, Zaïre-Emery was described as one of Paris Saint-Germain's best performers in the match, an eventual victory on penalties over Flamengo.